College of Business > Academics > Department of Economics > Combined Degree Program

 MAT 137BUSINESS STATISTICS (or equivalent)4

-Undergraduate students will typically take the following three graduate level courses during their senior year:
+Undergraduate students will typically take the following three graduate-level econometrics courses during their senior year (changes indicated with (*)):

 Course Title Quarter Hours

-These three courses will count towards completion of the bachelor's degree and will also count towards completion of the MS-EQA.
-The undergraduate degree will be awarded at the completion of all undergraduate work while the MS-EQA will be awarded upon completion of the remaining graduate level work.
+These three core courses will count towards completion of the bachelor's degree and will also count towards completion of the MS-EQA.
+The undergraduate degree will be awarded at the completion of all undergraduate work while the MS-EQA will be awarded upon completion of the remaining graduate level work in accordance with the MS-EQA requirements.

 Content displayed from this DePaul University catalog page.